GlenPr/stochastic_finite-difference_model/README.md

 The SF model uses longitudinal data to estimate an interaction network and equilibrium (steady-state) behaviour.
 It is a linear approximation of a more generate stochastic (Wiener) process model.

 # **Requirements**
 Written for R version 4.1.1.
+RStudio is recommended for the vignettes.

 Required packages: MASS and survival.

-Optional packages: parallel and nloptr.
+Recommended: parallel

+Optional: nloptr.

 # **How to use**
 See vignettes for functionality.
 Vignettes are written as Rstudio notebooks (version 2023-03-00) (.Rmd).